Marine Surf Waikiki

 No listing remarks state the total number of units in the building, and there is no reliable MLS aggregate value provided.
 The true unit count is unknown based on current information; '0' is a placeholder rather than an actual count.

-I looked for explicit elevator counts such as "2 elevators," "4 elevators," or phrases like "multiple elevators."
-The remarks only reference elevator access, not the number of elevators.
-Per the rules, the current value is retained with low confidence.
+I searched for explicit counts such as "2 elevators," "4 elevators," "four elevators," or "multiple elevators."
+The remarks only reference elevator locations or access, with no numeric count, so the current value of 2 is retained with low confidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.